milep/milep.github.com/notes/ruby-for-java-programmer.markdown

 ## In ruby everything is an object

-For example numbers are instances of Fixnum class and you can call methods on them.
-(Note that in Ruby, you can leave the parentheses out of method calls, "more about that":http://blog.grayproductions.net/articles/do_i_need_these_parentheses)
+For example the numbers are instances of a Fixnum class and you can call methods on them.
+(Note that in Ruby, you can leave the parentheses out of method calls, ["more about that"](http://blog.grayproductions.net/articles/do_i_need_these_parentheses))

 <pre>
 123.to_s  #=> "123"